 Is Piriton safe for your dog?
 We know dogs can have health problems just like their human companions.
-It’s not out of the ordinary for your favorite pet to suffer from allergies, skin problems and even hay fever just like people do.
+It’s not out of the ordinary for a favorite pet to suffer from allergies, skin problems and even hay fever just like people do.

 Can I Give My Dog Piriton?
 Answer: Yes, as directed by a vet

 Piriton is a well-trusted brand of antihistamine medication which contains a substance called chlorphenamine maleate.
 Although this medicine is intended for people, most vets also prescribe it to cure dog allergies and other similar cases.

 Piriton is generally safe for dogs.
 This doesn’t mean you shouldn’t consult a vet as different dog breeds require different dosages.
 Piriton dosage will also depend on your dog’s age, weight and overall build.

 Why You Should Give Piriton to K9s

 Many factors can trigger allergies in dogs especially if your dog is sensitive to the environment.
 Just like people, some dogs are allergic to grass and pollen.
 If so, you can expect them to be sneezing and scratching after a walk in the park.

 There are also dogs that are allergic to house dust mites.
 If this is the case, try to make sure that your house is very clean.
 Otherwise, your dog may always be sneezing and coughing.
 Constant exposure to an environment that triggers allergies all the time will also weaken your dog’s immune system.
 They can even lose their appetite to eat under such conditions.

 In rare cases, your dog can get allergic reactions from insect bites.
 Watch out for marks on the skin and apply insect bite ointment when you suspect such insect bites.
 Inspect your dog thoroughly after a long trip outdoors.

 Still, there are cases when dogs are allergic to the type of food they’re eating.
 Being very observant helps to find out exactly what’s triggering the allergy.